lxcnse/data-lab/mini-projects/dating_site_goals/README.md

 ## 🧠 Key Takeaways

-* Modeling human behavior—especially dating motivations—is complex and imprecise
+* Modeling human behavior especially, dating motivations is complex and imprecise
 * Younger users with lower satisfaction levels may be more inclined to seek meaningful relationships
 * Even with limitations, exploratory modeling provides valuable insights and direction for future analysis